Saturday, September 14, 2013

 Cover the Mason jar with plastic wrap to prevent contamination and place it in the sun.
 On a good sunny day it will take 3 to 6 hours to dry out.
 You may need a few more days to dry out the crystal solution, depending on your location in the world and the amount of sun shine your location receives.
 When it is dried, you will have pure Meritol crystals..., developing agent only.
 Or..., you can do the following.

 Instead of drying the crystals out, as was performed by Johnson and Sons.
-We will place the wet crystals solution concentrate; in a suitable 2 liter mixing bottle/container, and add to it 100 grams of Sodium Sulfite, 5 grams of 4-Aminophenol HCI, and 500 mg of Balance Alkali, with 1 liter of boiled water..., cooled down to 150°F, and shake it for 45 seconds, then add 7 grams of Glycin.
+We will place the wet crystals solution concentrate; in a suitable 2 liter mixing bottle/container, with 250 ml of distilled water..., and add to it 60 grams of Sodium Sulfite, 5 grams of 4-Aminophenol HCI, and 5 grams of Balance Alkali, along with boiled water to make 1 liter..., cooled down to 150°F, and shake it for 45 seconds, then add 7 grams of Glycin.

 The Glycin will mix and dissolve slowly, so simply shake or stir for 45 seconds, and then allow the remaining Glycin to dissolve on its own.

-Add water to make a 1.5 gallon solution, for large tank use.
-You can use the solution once it is diluted to 1 gallon and cooled to 70°F.
+Add water for large tank use at a 1:9 ratio.
+You can use the solution once it is diluted and cooled to 70°F.

-For small tanks use; dilute the desired portion of the 1 gallon solution at a 1:3 ratio (example: take 5 oz of the 1.5 gallon solution and mix it with 15 oz of water; to give you 20 oz of working solution for small tank development) and develop for 8-12 minutes, @ temperature of 70°F. Always use a fresh hardening fixer bath with this developer.
+For small tanks use; dilute the desired 1:5 ratio and develop for 8-12 minutes, @ temperature of 70°F. Always use a fresh hardening fixer bath with this developer.

-This is a very good ultra fine grain developer with good high lights, and it is good at high temps to 85°F. If desired, the 4-Aminophenol HCI, can be replaced with 5-7 grams of Pyro.
-Yet in using Pyro, it will not last long, due to the Balance Alkali, unless you reduce the Balance Alkali to 125 mg.
-For large tank use, it will last about 90 to 180 days.
+This is a very good ultra fine grain developer with good high lights, and it is good at high temps to 85°F. If desired, the 4-Aminophenol HCI, can be replaced with 4-6 grams of Pyro.
+Yet in using Pyro, it will not last long, due to the Balance Alkali, unless you remove the Balance Alkali, and use a carbonate.
+For large tank use, it will last about 10 days.

-Replenishment: Add 5 ml of the mother liquor concentrate to 250 ml of water, followed by 90 grams Sodium Sulfite, 2 grams of 4-Aminophenol HCI or 3 grams of Pyro, 250 milligrams of Balance Alkali when using 4-Aminophenol HCI, zero Balance Alkali when using Pyro, and 1 gram of Glycin.
+Replenishment: Add 5 ml of the mother liquor concentrate to 250 ml of water, followed by 90 grams Sodium Sulfite, 2 grams of 4-Aminophenol HCI or 3 grams of Pyro, 250 milligrams of Balance Alkali when using 4-Aminophenol HCI,... or zero amount of Balance Alkali when using Pyro, and 1 gram of Glycin.
 Add distilled water to make 750 ml.

 Make it and test it out on your own, to see if you like it, or you can use the Meritol crystal /developer agent with any of the formulas that you may find on Ian Grant's website, where it states use Phenylenediamine and Pyrocatechin, use the Meritol crystal solution.